D-veloper/TikTok_Viral_Predictor/README.md

 # TikTok Viral Predictor

-Welcome to the **TikTok_Viral_Predictor** repository!
 This project aims to analyze TikTok data to identify features strongly correlated with higher video plays.
 Here's a breakdown of the project's process, intentions, and outcomes:

 ## Introduction